stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/records/search.md

  3. Enter the location and save.

  ## Search into public records
- - See the records from your team set as public by ticking the filter <mark>Public records</mark> in the <mark>Listing`.
-You can search an record by following the instruction from [Search unique parameter](/laboratory-information-management-system/search-record.html#search-unique-parameter)or [Search multiple parameters](laboratory-information-management-system/search-record.html#search-multiple-parameters)
+ - See the records from your team set as public by ticking the filter <mark>Public records</mark> in the <mark>Listing</mark>.
+You can search a record by following the instruction from [Search unique parameter](/laboratory-information-management-system/search-record.html#search-unique-parameter)or [Search multiple parameters](laboratory-information-management-system/search-record.html#search-multiple-parameters)
- - See Public records from the other team from the <mark>Homepage`.
-Click <mark>Public` under the menu <mark>Global inventory</mark> in the left panel.
-Use the filters on the top to facilitate the search among the public records (i.e. search per <mark>Team`)
+ - See Public records from the other team from the <mark>Homepage</mark>.
+Click <mark>Public</mark>
+ under the menu <mark>Global inventory</mark> in the left panel.
+Use the filters on the top to facilitate the search among the public records (i.e. search per <mark>Team</mark>)

  ::: warning
  Only the [global parameters](/laboratory-information-management-system/super-administration-parameters.html#global-parameters) can be used for the search into the public records from other teams.